The Built

 and rain-lashed

-coasts, cliffs and mountains.
+coasts, cliffs and mountains, with extremes of climate,

 Attractive, beneficial birds that specialise